-In general, and if possible, increasing flows should be ramped up smoothly by preferably no more than 100 percent of the beginning flow rate over a 24-hour period.
+In general, and if possible, increasing flows should be ramped up smoothly by, preferably, no more than 100 percent of the beginning flow rate over a 24-hour period.
 Ramping down flows should be accomplished over longer periods whenever possible.
+Gradual ramping of flows not only helps to protect fish and the local habitat, but can help avoid possible safety concerns to people as well.